ivision-research/burpscript/README.md

 ## Beta Notice

 Please note that, while we use this tool internally, it is still _beta software_ and there may be bugs.
 Please file issues if/when you encounter a bug!
+Also note that this is _untested on Windows_.

 ## Installation